Paddle Florida®

 From our stopping off point the run goes through a narrow, twisty, shaded section before opening to a flats area dominated by lily pads.
 Approaching the Wekiva River, the run is again more shaded.
 At the juncture with the Wekiva, paddle upstream to the State Park or downstream to Wekiva Island and (eventually) to the St. Johns River.

 The last section to the Kings Landing drop-off at Wekiva Island is on the Wekiva River.
-For those paddling their personal watercraft, there's a sandy beach next to the boat ramp at Wekiva Island.
+For those paddling their personal watercraft, the landing is next to the boat ramp at Wekiva Island.
 Launching from Wekiva Island and paddling up Rock Springs Run is an option, pay launch fee.
-Wekiva Island has restrooms, food and drink.
+Wekiva Island has canoe, kayak and paddleboard rentals, restrooms, food and drink, gift shop, boardwalk, rental cabanas, and volleyball.

 Wildlife include alligators, turtles, otter, deer and an occasional bear, plus birds such as ibis, heron, and anhinga.
 The water is very clear, so you can see the fish.
 Monkeys have been reported in the area, presumably the monkeys at Silver River are branching out.

-One day while kayaking, we passed a black bear just sitting there - see short video.
+One day while paddling, we passed a black bear just sitting there on the shore (watch 10 sec. video - look quick!)

 View great paddling by FL Region or Listed A - Z